-This Plan was originally adopted by the Board and approved by the Company's stockholders on May 4, 2010 (the "Effective Date").
-This Plan was amended and restated by the Board on August 4, 2010 (the "Restatement Effective Date").
-On March 6, 2014 the Board approved a further amendment and restatement of the Plan to add elements required for the qualification of compensation paid under the Plan as performance-based compensation under Code Section 162(m), contingent on approval by the Company's stockholders at the 2014 Annual Meeting of Stockholders.
-On March 8, 2020, the Board approved a further amendment and restatement of the Plan extending the term of the Plan for another ten years (the "2020 Restatement").
-Effective upon approval of the 2020 Restatement by the Company's stockholders, the Plan shall remain available for the grant of Awards until the tenth (10th) anniversary of the date on which the Company's stockholders approve the 2020 Restatement.
+This Plan was originally adopted by the Board on February 14, 2024, subject to approval by the Company's stockholders, and approved by the Company's stockholders on April 23, 2024 (the "Effective Date").
+The Plan shall remain available for the grant of Awards until the tenth (10th) anniversary of the most recent date on which it has been approved by the Company's stockholders.
 Notwithstanding the foregoing, the Plan may be terminated at such earlier time as the Board may determine.
 Termination of the Plan will not affect the rights and obligations of the Participants and the Company arising under Awards theretofore granted and then in effect.
-The Plan as amended and restated hereunder shall apply to Awards granted on or after the Restatement Effective Date.